Huntarman/SwingGUI/README.md

 # SwingGUI
-3rd task I wrote for the "Lenguages of Programming" course
+3rd task I wrote for the "Lenguages of Programming" course.
+The commands were written for the project before I refractored the files, they were correct.